English | Deutsch

-The file is not a Windows system file.
+The watch.exe file is not a Windows system file.
 The program has no visible window.
-The program starts when Windows starts (see Registry key: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Run, HKEY_LOCAL_MACHINE\Software\Microsoft\Windows\CurrentVersion\Explorer\User Shell Folders, C:\Windows\win.ini, HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Explorer\User Shell Folders).
-WATCH.exe is able to record inputs and connect to Internet.
-Therefore the technical security rating is 47% dangerous, however also read the users reviews.
+There is no description of the program.
+Watch.exe is able to record keyboard and mouse inputs.
+Therefore the technical security rating is 48% dangerous; but you should also compare this rating with the user reviews.

 External information from Paul Collins: